Crumar BIT ONE, BIT 99, BIT 01: Little gems of expressivity

 Crumar BIT ONE Synthesizer

 Although the BIT ONE had a slightly bigger sound than the later BIT 99 / BIT 01 (especially through UNISON mode), it had several weak points.
-Split / layer sound combinations could not be saved.
+Split / Layer sound combinations could not be saved.
 DETUNE and NOISE were not progammable.
 Its MIDI functions were poor and the keyboard was immediately disconnected once you attached a cable to MIDI IN … either you played the BIT ONE or you controlled it via MIDI.
 You couldn’t have both!

 Whilst there is a BIT ONE MIDI Upgrade from HKA Design now in 2023 that fixes the aforementioned shortcomings (and – surprise, surprise – includes an onboard arpeggiator!), we’ll leave the BIT ONE aside and focus on its successors which had essentially the same sound and were in line with the standards of a modern MIDI studio right from the beginning …